-It is important to note that the while these rolls do take some time to make, most of the time is hands off!
+It is important to note that while these rolls do take some time to make, most of the time is hands-off!
 The rolls will need time to rise, and that is a process you don’t want to rush if you want to end up with soft rolls!

 Step One: Bloom the Yeast